Guido Giannettini

-Guido Giannettini (August 22, 1930 – May 12, 2003) was an Italian secret agent.
+Guido Giannettini (22 August 1930 – 12 May 2003) was an Italian journalist and far-right activist who also acted as an informer for the Italian intelligence services.

 Activism

-Guido Giannettini was born August 22, 1930 in Taranto.
+Guido Giannettini was born on 22 August 1930, in Taranto.
 In 1954 he joined the student association Young Italy in Naples.
 He was active in the OAS support networks, and arrested in 1961 in Madrid along with Pierre Lagaillarde.
+While in Spain, Giannettini was also in contact with members of the Falange.